mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

 *  **Cache module to speed up PHP execution**
    PHP has several cache extensions that can help speed up execution in certain circumstances.
    This is set to "off" by default.
 Enabling a cache extension does not necessarily translate into greater execution speed.
+A particular cache is not available for the current PHP version if it is not enabled.

    *  **off**
    *  **APC**